aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Map URL
   The map URL is used to embed maps in your node's displays.
-The default value is ``https://worldmap.arednmesh.org/#12/(lat)/(lon)`` which attempts to get the map data from the AREDN® server.
+The default value is ``https://worldmap.arednmesh.org/#12/(lat)/(lon)`` which attempts to get map data from the AREDN® server.
 The (lat) and (lon) parameters in the URL are substitutes with your GPS coordinates before the map is rendered.
 If there is a local map tile server available on your mesh network, then you can point your node to the local server for its map data.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.